 It is up to audiologists and the users of hearing instruments to make others aware that hearing loops are out there and that they can greatly improve the lives of listeners who are hearing impaired.
 Clergy, church administrators, movie theater management, owners of banquet facilities, retirement homes to name a few, all need to know that most users of hearing aids can benefit from hearing loops and that they are by far the preferred assistive listening system that is out there today and hearing aid users want them installed.

 2. If you have benefited from a hearing loop in the past– ask for them when you experience hearing difficulty.

 Share stories of how others have benefited from hearing loops.
-Click here for an article on hearing loops in Wisconsin Women magazine (January 2011).
+Click here for an article on hearing loops in Wisconsin Women magazine.

-It is our opinion that nothing will change unless you, the person who is having difficulty hearing, stands up, complains and explains when they are having a problem.
+It is our opinion that nothing will change unless you, the person who is having difficulty hearing, stands up, complains and explains when you are having a problem.
 Do not “get by” or think that nothing can be done if you have difficulty hearing in a public place.
-If a microphone is used in this particular place but the acoustics are poor a hearing loop may be of great help to you.
-To get to this “Brave New Looped World” or a Fox Valley where hearing loops are common, people have to learn to speak up when there is a problem.
+If a microphone is used in a place with poor acoustics, a hearing loop may be of great help to you.
+To get to this “Brave New Looped World” where hearing loops are common, people must speak up.
 Print the advocacy card, carry it in your pocket.
 Give it to those businesses where you have problems hearing.
-Send us a self addressed stamped envelope and we will send you the 10 advocacy cards free of charge.

 3. Report problems with any hearing loop to us